|Build these documents online|

 A Bare Trust is the relationship between the trustee and the beneficiary.
 It does not document the relationship between the beneficiaries themselves.

-Under Australian trust law the trustee must act in the best interest of the beneficiary.
+Under Australian trust law, the trustee must act in the best interest of the beneficiary.
 The trustee cannot break the faith and provide information to third parties.
 To do so is a breach of faith.

 To act ‘in good faith’ is to act honestly or sincerely.
 This is without an intention to deceive or hurt the beneficiary.
 This is also known as acting bona fide.

-Each law firm builds their bare trust deeds differently.
-But in a Legal Consolidated bare trust deed, it is illegal for a trustee to accept a payment (bribe) to release the identity of the beneficiary.
+Each law firm builds its bare trust deeds differently.
+But in a Legal Consolidated bare trust deed, it is illegal for a trustee to accept payment (bribe) to release the identity of the beneficiary.
 Confidentiality is often the main reason why you set up a bare trust in the first place.

-For example, you may wish to hide the true owners from from competitors and other stakeholders in the same or similar industry.
+For example, you may wish to hide the true owners from competitors and other stakeholders in the same or similar industry.